 Tensioning the belt

 In order for a belt to perform at its best, the sprockets need to be perfectly alligned.
-With sliding dropouts it is very difficult to accomplish this.
-Another disadvantage when you slide the dropouts backwards is that the position of the breaks related to the rims changes.
+With sliding dropouts it’s a bit more difficult, but still doable.

-With an excentric bottom bracket it is a lot easier to allign the sprockets perfectly, this is the proven technology when using a belt.
-Needless to say, that Santos implemented the excentric bottom bracket method to tension the belt.
+With an eccentric bottom bracket it is a bit easier to allign the sprockets perfectly, this is the proven technology when using a belt.
+Santos implemented the eccentric bottom bracket method to tension the belt.
+The bottom bracket does need a bit of maintenance every now and then.

 Oke, how does the Santos Travel Lite ride?